RazvanBerbece/whereAmI/README.md

 # whereAmI
-Swift application which calculates the current user location, and using a TTS synthesizer, read out loud locations near the user.
-The client makes HTTP requests to get other locations from the integrated API build in NodeJS and Express.
+Swift application which calculates the current user location, and using a TTS synthesizer, reads out loud locations near the user.
+The client makes HTTP requests to get other locations from the integrated API built in NodeJS and Express (in local).
+The API is uploaded to Firebase so it can be accessed by everyone, through either requests or through the website below.

 # Frontend :
 - [Swift (UIKit)]